 It may not be pretty, but recessions affect us all.
 So how do they occur?
 Trace the economy's path in the 21st century from subprime collapse to the mortgage crisis to the credit market crisis.

 Imagine a world without cash or credit cards.
 You'd barter to get what you need and want.
 Today, people and businesses are still trading goods and services.
 But can these cash-free transactions be taxed?

 E-commerce, or shopping online, offers advantages for both consumers and retailers.
 See how to make the most of online shopping.

 While the history of e-commerce is short, e-commerce has changed how we do business online.
 Learn more about the history of e-commerce.

 Bleak images from the Great Depression strike fear in the hearts of people who believe that a recession in the United States could cause history to repeat itself.
 But does recession always lead to depression?

 How can the government just take over and destroy property and buildings?
 And why do we let them?
-It's called eminent domain -- and it's in the Constitution.
-Learn about the controversy surrounding eminent domain.
+It's called eminent domain — and it's in the Constitution.